AlexandraNicolau/twinkl-test/NOTES.md

 4. Security

+- An important thing to add regarding the user password is that there currently isn't any password hashing - the password is hidden.
+One of the next steps would be to use a library such as `bycrypt` to hash and encrypt passwords.
 - Currently the app has no authentication, anyone could use the client application to perform operations.
 This can be done by using auth0.